joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/2_activity.md

 - Define the Organizational Requirements
 - Define a Bot Personality Profile for the organizations chat bot
-- Define a high level Bot Flow Logic for the organization
 - Define a Bot Roadmap for the organization

 In order to ensure that whole class understands the case study, the lab will begin with a class wide discussion that: